Editorial Team

 Kate Horsley Editor & Founder

 Kate’s first novel, The Monster’s Wife was shortlisted for the Scottish First Book of the Year Award.
 Her second, The American Girl (William Morrow/Harper Collins) was translated into Korean by Tomato Publishing, and both books have been optioned for film.
-Her recent fiction can be found in The Cincinnati Review, The Citron Review, The Vestal Review, Wigleaf, Fictive Dream, BULL, Aspier, Defenestration Magazine, Gooseberry Pie, SEXTET, Flash Fiction Online, Tiny Molecules, Paragraph Planet, Blood+Honey, Ink Sweat, & Tears and Trash Cat Lit, and has placed in competitions like Bath, Bridport, Smokelong, & Oxford Flash Fiction.
-She’s on the editorial board of Best Small Fictions, is the co-editor/founder of Inkfish Magazine & Press, and lectures in creative writing at the University of Hull.
+Her recent fiction can be found in Smokelong Quarterly, The Cincinnati Review, The Citron Review, The Vestal Review, Wigleaf, Moon City Review, and Flash Fiction Online, and has been shortlisted for the Bath, Bridport & Oxford Flash Fiction competitions.
+She’s on the editorial board of Best Small Fictions and lectures in creative writing at the University of Hull.

 Peter McAllister Editor & Founder

-Peter studied English Literature at The University of Cambridge, was awarded a Distinction for his MA in Creative Writing and now lectures at the University of Hull.
-He is the editor and co-founder of Inkfish Magazine and a committee member for the Penzance Literary Festival.
-In 2025, Peter is the Writer in Residence at The Morrab Library.
-Peter’s writing builds layers of narrative through linked pieces that result in profound moments of self-realisation or dramatic action.
-He has been shortlisted and highly commended in several International Literary Prizes for his short-form fiction and poetry.
-His work has been published online, in print journals and numerous anthologies. https://www.ptmcallister.com/
+Peter has lectured in English and Creative Writing at a number of UK universities.
+He is an executive committee member for the Penzance Literary Festival and the Director of the North Cornwall Book Festival.
+Peter is the current Writer in Residence at The Morrab Library and a Higher Education Committee Member for the National Association of Writers in Education (NAWE).
+As well as being commissioned to write for BBC Radio 4, Peter has been shortlisted and highly commended in several International Literary Prizes for his short-form fiction and poetry.
+His work has been published online, in print journals and numerous anthologies.

 About our Interns